-- ➤ Have a different participant initiate each day's discussion so that different people have the chance to speak first. - Assign participants in the group different roles in a scenario or case study and ask them to consider the case from a certain perspective.
-Ask the participants to discuss the case in the
+- Have a different participant initiate each day's discussion so that different people have the chance to speak first. - Assign participants in the group different roles in a scenario or case study and ask them to consider the case from a certain perspective.
+Ask the participants to discuss the case with the entire group from the various perspectives.
+For example, some participants could consider the perspective of the mentee, while others consider the perspective of the mentor.

-- larger group from the various perspectives.
-For example, some participants could consider the perspective of the mentee, while others consider the perspective of the mentor. - > Try smaller group discussions (two to three participants per group) as individuals may feel more comfortable talking in smaller groups or without certain other individuals present.
+- Try smaller group discussions (two to three participants per group) as individuals may feel more comfortable talking in smaller groups or without certain other individuals present. - Outside of the session, speak with the person about what you are observing and inquire about whether you can assist with making participation easier.